KausarShangareeva/js-project-team-tribute/README.md

 ## 🧠 How It Works
 1. We planned the project together and divided tasks.
-2. Each team member worked on their part (HTML, CSS, JS).
+2. Each team member worked on their part (HTML, CSS).
 3. We merged our work on GitHub using pull requests.
 4. The final project showcases a simple webpage with interactive elements and styling.